 A part of a stronger municipal to enhance the Eastern Region

-Today Fáskrúðsfjörður is part of the Fjarðarbyggð Municipal, a community that includes four other villages in the south of the Eastern Region.
+Today Fáskrúðsfjörður is part of the Fjarðarbyggð Municipality, a community that includes four other villages in the south of the Eastern Region.
 The village provides an overall good service for its residents.
 It has an excellent preschool a primary and secondary school, a sports centre and healthcare.
 After the opening of the tunnel between Fákrúðsfjörður and Reyðarfjörður new employment opportunities opened for the residents as the village became a intergraded part of coherent advancing of the region.
 In Fáskrúðsfjörður you will find some nice accommodations and an excellent camping site if you are traveling in Iceland.

 A tribute to the town of Fáskrúðsfjörður